-Applications are reviewed in rounds, and applicants should submit their application materials as early as possible but before the deadlines listed on the MEM and/or MEng websites.
+Applications are reviewed after they are received, and applicants should submit their application materials as early as possible but before the deadlines listed on the MEM and/or MEng websites.
 An application is not considered complete until every component has been received, and an application must be complete by a round's deadline in order to be considered for that round.